You’ve decided to replace your aging furnace with a more energy efficient model.

 Now you’re ready to talk to a professional

-The installation of a gas furnace needs to be done by professionals and once they talk with you about your budget and comfort requirements, they’ll take a look at your home and be able to recommend several furnaces which would work for your situation.
+The installation of a gas furnace needs to be done by professionals and once they talk with you about your budget and comfort requirements, they’ll take a look at your home and be able to recommend the best furnaces for you.

-A new gas furnace is an important decision and one you want to take seriously as you’re going to have to live with that furnace for many years to come.
-For other ways to make your home more efficient, visit the It Pays To Live Smart website.
+Final thought-a new gas furnace is an important decision and one you want to take seriously as you’re going to have that furnace for many years to come.